MacVector: Features

-MacVector has a contig assembly plugin called Assembler that uses phred, phrap, Bowtie, SPAdes, Velvet and cross match.
+MacVector has a contig assembly plugin called Assembler that uses phred, phrap, Bowtie, SPAdes, Flye, Velvet and cross match.
+From September 2024 the functionality of this plugin was fully integrated into the main application and is no longer a separate plugin.

 As of version 13.0.1 MacVector uses Sparkle for updating between releases.

 History

 MacVector was originally developed by IBI in 1994.
 It was acquired by Kodak, and subsequently Oxford Molecular in 1996.
 Oxford Molecular was merged into Accelrys in 2001.
 It was acquired by MacVector, Inc on 1 January 2007.